 With the traditional metal spring replaced for a thin sheet of carbon, Look has created an altogether different approach to the standard pedal

-Using the same wide upper portion as the regular Keo 2 Max pedal, Look has replaced the typical, adjustable metal spring with a sheet of carbon to provide the spring medium for the Max Blades.
+Using the same wide upper portion as the regular Keo 2 Max pedal, Look has replaced the typical, adjustable metal spring with a sheet of carbon to provide the spring medium for the Blade pedals.

 Watch: how to fit your cleats